 What are the best things to do in Freising on a rainy day?

-During rainy days, a day trip to Freising isn’t complete without going to Freising Cathedral, which is perched atop a hill.
-As one of the most historic sites around the town, tourists should give it a visit and view its magnificent architecture no matter the weather.
+The old town of Freising has much to offer and lots of history.
+During rainy days, a day trip isn’t complete without going to Freising Cathedral, perched atop Cathedral Hill.
+As one of the most historic sites around the town, tourists should visit it and view its magnificent architecture no matter the weather.

 Which historic sites should I visit when in Freising?